hiveot/hub.capnp/README.md

 ## Overview

-The WoST Hub consists of an internal message bus and a curated set of plugins.
+The WoST Hub operates using a message bus and a curated set of plugins.
 The plugins fall into two categories, protocol bindings and services.
 Protocol bindings connect with Things and 3rd party IoT devices while services provide consumer side functionality such as directory services.
 When available the WoT specified data and API definitions are used.

 All services of the WoST Hub are provided through these plugins.
-Plugins can be written in any language, including ECMAScript to be compliant with the [WoT Scripting API](https://www.w3.org/TR/wot-architecture/#sec-scripting-api).
+Plugins can be written in any language.
 It is even possible to write a plugin for plugins to support a particular programming platform such as EC6.

 As mentioned, plugins fall into two categories depending on their primary purpose:
 * Protocol bindings provide connectivity for WoST Things and for legacy/3rd party IoT devices.
 These plugins convert the device description data they receive to a Thing Description document and submit these onto the Hub Message bus.
 Actions received from the message bus are passed back to the Thing after converting it into the Thing's native format.